sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 visit the state for an extended period of time.
 The only other time that I'd spent time in California was for the [Facebook Global Hackathon Finals]({{< ref "../../hackathons/2018-11-16-facebook-hackathon-the-competition" >}}), but we were at Facebook headquarters and the hotel for almost the entire time.
+(Funnily enough, Jack was on my team for that hackathon, and I'd consider our win at that hackathon to be the crowning achievement of my college career, and I think it will remain one of the peaks of my entire career.)

 It was great getting to spend time with Jack.
 We'd spent tons of time together during school since we were in the same clubs and activities.
-I'm
+I was glad to get to catch up with him and see California.
+It was very nice of him to host me at his apartment, and I really appreciated it.